Home Who we help Small business owners (including franchisees and franchisors)

 • Low-cost mediation: we get you and the other party together with an experienced, independent mediator to confidentially discuss issues and try to reach an agreement.

-Mediation with the VSBC is $195 per party, per half day session for these types of disputes.
-This fee will be waived for gig worker applicants.
+Mediation with the VSBC is $300 per party, per half day session for these types of disputes.
+This fee will be waived for gig worker applicants for mediations until 30 June 2024.
 There is no cost for preliminary assistance that occurs over the phone or on email.

 What happens if I don’t engage with the VSBC in a general business dispute?